-- ✓ All trees in the campus should be named scientifically. - ✓ Create more space for planting. - ✓ Grow potted plants at corridors, class rooms and Laboratories. - ✓ Create automatic drip irrigation system during summer holidays. - ✓ Not just celebrating environment day but making it a daily habit. - ✓ Beautify the university building with indoor plants - ✓ Providing funds to nature club for making campus more green - ✓ Encouraging students not just through words, but through action formaking the campus green - ✓ Conducting competitions among departments for making students more interested in making the campus green.
+- ✓ All trees in the campus should be named scientifically. - ✓ Create more space for planting. - ✓ Develop the Herbal and medicinal plants garden for large area - ✓ Establish a butterfly park. - ✓ Establish a Orchid ex-situ zone . - ✓ Develop the Fruits trees area for Birds conservation - ✓ Grow potted indoor plants at verandah, class rooms and Laboratories. - ✓ Create automatic drip irrigation system during summer holidays. - ✓ Not just celebrating environment day but making it a daily habit. - ✓ Beautify the university building with indoor plants - ✓ Providing funds to nature club for making campus more green - ✓ Encouraging students not just through words, but through action for making the campus green - ✓ Conducting competitions among departments for making students more interested in making the campus green.